hijklmno/coding-exercise/python/README.md

 ### Part 4 - Surfacing APIs
 Your goal is to surface two APIs:
 * An API that takes in multiple words and returns the results from `validate_word_prefixes()`
-* An API that updates the current filter conditions
+* An API that updates the allowed word prefixes

 ### Part 5 - Deployment
 Dockerize the app.
 Don't worry about multi-environments yet.